DEWETRON/OXYGEN-SDK/docs/01_SDKIntroduction/SDKIntroduction.rst

 This documentation describes plugin development for the DEWETRON Oxygen measurement software using the OxygenSDK (ODK).
-More detailed information about Oxygen and the lates installer can be found at
+More detailed information about Oxygen and the latest installer can be found at

 https://www.dewetron.com/products/oxygen-measurement-software/